Lost-Outpost/Telsera/HELP.md

 ## Help!
 My character is a floating head!
 What do I do?

 This can happen if you tried the keybind to customize your character's genitals and you picked one of the "Vagina - X" options.
 Next time you go in-game, re-open the TNG genital menu via <kbd>K</kbd> and be sure to select **RESET SIZE** next time you're prompted to select a size.
-Visual intructions and more information can be found <a href="https://github.com/Lost-Outpost/Telsera/blob/main/GAMEPLAY.md#tng-customization">here in the Gameplay Guide</a>.
+Visual intructions and more information can be found here in the <a href="https://github.com/Lost-Outpost/Telsera/blob/main/GAMEPLAY.md#tng-customization">Gameplay Guide</a>.

 ## Help!
 My character's dick has texture mismatching!
 What do I do?